nasa/openmct/CONTRIBUTING.md

 ### Merging

-When development is complete on an issue, the first step toward merging it back into the master branch is to file a Pull Request.
+When development is complete on an issue, the first step toward merging it back into the master branch is to file a Pull Request (PR).
 The contributions should meet code, test, and commit message standards as described below, and the pull request should include a completed author checklist, also as described below.
 Pull requests may be assigned to specific team